gkdivya/ExtensivePython/7_Scopes_And_Closures/README.md

         innerFunction()

 innerFunction and the local variable in the function scope 'text' is accessible only inside outerFunction.
-Its not accessible outside.
+Its not accessible outside.</br>

-🦸 Closures to the rescue!
+**🦸Closures to the rescue!**

 In Closures, nested function is returned.
 Both the nested function and the local scope variables ('Free Variables') are accessible outside the closure as well.